New York State Law

 imposition of the mandatory surcharge, sex offender registration fee or

-DNA databank fee.
-The summons shall contain the information required by
+offender victim fee.
+The summons shall contain the information required

-subdivision two of section 130.10 of the criminal procedure law except
+by subdivision two of section 130.10 of the criminal procedure law

 subdivision the summons shall state that the person served must appear